Business-Wizard/License_Plate_Reader_App/README.md

 ![Unprocessed](./images/Unprocessed.png)

 The dataset consisted of 100,000 generated images of Turkish license plates and have pixel dimensions of (1025 x 218).
+This dataset had been generated in order to address a lack of license plate from the state of Turkey.
 The license plates used 33 characters - 10 numbers and 23 letters (no Q, W, or X).
 The images were originally in color, represented by 3 color channels - Red, Green, Blue (RGB)  In terms of a data array, this translates into a data shape of (100000, 218, 1025, 3).